 Hydrogels: Hydrogels are the networks of cross-linked polymeric material, which are generally composed of hydrophilic polymers with high water content (Figure 2C)[44].
 There are the swollen structures or microspheres integrated within the network for cell encapsulation and the circulation of nutrients and cellular waste in and out of the hydrogels[45].
-Additionally, gels exhibit a soft tissue-like stiffness to potentially resemble natural ECM since they are made from mixtures of natural polymers such as collagen, and alginate, two most used substrates in 3D cell culture history[46].
+Additionally, gels exhibit a soft tissue-like stiffness to potentially resemble natural ECM because they are made from mixtures of natural polymers such as collagen, and alginate, two of the most used substrates in 3D cell culture history[46].

-The most commonly use of the hydrogels are to be cooperated with the reconstituted basement membrane preparation extracted from mouse sarcoma which has been commercialized in Matrigel trademark (Corning Life Sciences, Tewksbury, MA, United States).
+The most common use of hydrogels is to be combined with a reconstituted basement membrane preparation extracted from mouse sarcoma, which has been commercialized by the Matrigel trademark (Corning Life Sciences, Tewksbury, MA, United States).
 Even though such commercialized hydrogels are rich in ECM proteins, they also possessed some drawbacks, including the deficiency in gelation kinetic control, the undefined and uncontrollable polymer composition, and lack of mechanical integrity.
-Lot-to-lot variability due to the manufacturing mistake and poorly defined composition also cause the difficulty to exact determine the responses of cells to some particular stimuli[47].
+Lot-to-lot variability due to manufacturing mistakes and poorly defined composition also cause difficulty to determine the exact responses of cells to some particular stimuli[47].

-Generally, hydrogels are fabricated based on both synthetic and natural polymers, which are water-absorbing, hydrophilic and highly flexible materials.
-With the well-controlled fabrication processes and well-defined material composition, Hydrogels become the prominent materials for 3D scaffold development.
-Because of their structural similarities to natural ECM, they are favorable for in vivo chemical delivery in a non-invasive manner[44].
-A number of synthetic and natural materials can be cooperated into hydrogel formation, such as hyaluronic acids, polyethylene glycol (PEG)[48], collagen, gelatin, fibrin, alginate, and agarose[49].
+Generally, hydrogels are fabricated based on both synthetic and natural polymers, which are water-absorbing, hydrophilic, and highly flexible materials.
+With the well-controlled fabrication processes and well-defined material composition, hydrogels have become the prominent materials for 3D scaffold development.
+Because of their structural similarities to natural ECM, they are favorable for in vivo chemical delivery in a noninvasive manner[44].
+A number of synthetic and natural materials can be incorporated into hydrogel formation, such as hyaluronic acids, polyethylene glycol[48], collagen, gelatin, fibrin, alginate, and agarose[49].
 However, the natural hydrogels, like Matrigel and alginate gel, are considered to be more appropriate cell-encapsulated materials due to the great biocompatibility and mild gelling conditions.